 Recommended ResourcesThe Required text will be supplemented with materials distributed through MyUni.

-Online LearningThis course will make active use of MyUni for communications, exercises,content materials and assessment.
+Online LearningThis course will be offered in face to face or online mode (at students' option) at the scheduled class time, one evening each week for two hours.
+The course will make active use of MyUni for communications, exercises,content materials and assessment.
 Please ensure you check the course page regularly.

 Learning & Teaching Activities

 Learning & Teaching ModesThe course will be offered in dual mode, i.e face to face mode at the scheduled class time, and for those that wish, online, which will consist of a recording of the face to face class through Echo 360 capture.
 The classes will consist of a lecture component, student presentations and discussion in class each week).
 Students who study in online mode will do presentations via Zoom.